Recreation and Fitness Resources

 Picture

+Mission: RFR celebrates a culture that develops physical, social, and emotional well-being of its member and the community.
 Recreation and Fitness Resources is a 501(c)(3) non-profit organization rooted in beautiful Bayfield, WI.
-We provide and support affordable access to facilities, programs, classes, and events that promote health, activity, and fun.
 Need-based financial assistance is available.
 Find your fit with RFR!